Science - Biology, Chemistry and Physics

 Assistant Heads of Science: Miss Halford and Dr Haynes

-Teachers: Mr Miles, Mr Thomas, Ms Gill, Mrs Meech, Miss Khan, Miss Dalgakiran, Mrs James, and Mrs Lombard
+Teachers: Mr Miles, Mr Thomas, Mrs Meech, Miss Khan, Miss Dalgakiran, Ms James, Mr Azad, and Ms Gill (maternity leave)

 BGS Science Vision